-Posted on May 22nd, 2017By Amanda Bruce, September 8, 2017, 7:39 am
+Posted on September 8th, 2017By Amanda Bruce, September 8, 2017, 7:39 am

-Posted on May 19th, 2017By Amanda Bruce, May 19, 2017, 8:16 am
+Posted on August 23rd, 2017By Amanda Bruce, August 23, 2017, 8:57 am

 Below is a list of Blackboard-related tasks that should be completed at your earliest convenience:

-→ NOTE: Any faculty or staff member with an active UHCL computer account can request a course for themselves in OPALS; however, your course will not be created until you have completed Blackboard training at UHCL.
+- Submit course requests for new web-supported and/or partially online courses, if needed.
+Log into OPALS (Online Provisioning & Approvals for Learning Systems) and complete a new course request.
+You are also welcome to contact your school’s/program’s designated instructional designer for course request and provisioning assistance. → NOTE: Any faculty or staff member with an active UHCL computer account can request a course for themselves in OPALS; however, your course will not be created until you have completed Blackboard training at UHCL.
 For Blackboard training information, please visit our Faculty Blackboard and Provisioning Training web page.

-Log into OPALS and provision your course for the Summer 2017 and Fall 2017 semesters.
-Review the instructions on Provisioning your course using OPALS.
+Log into OPALS and provision your courses for the Fall 2017 semester.
+Review the instructions on Provisioning your course using OPALS

 - We highly recommend that faculty export Grade Center data from Blackboard to an Excel spreadsheet and archive their Spring 2017 Blackboard courses once you have finished grading and posting grades